roberrrt-s/ZealousBot/README.md

 ## TODO

-- Create a way to ping the MS2 servers so you get a notification when the server is online.
-- Add more logs to see who uses the server where etc etc. Restrict to 1 user id.
 - Stop automatically creating channels for features, but rather use `+addchannel` if you want to 'subscribe' to functionalites.

 ## About / Developers note